Making fermented rice is a really easy way to “dip your toe” into the joy of fermenting foods.

 May reduce stress

-Stress and anxiety plague our minds and our bodies if we don’t learn techniques to dampen down the root cause and effects on our body.
+Stress and anxiety plague our minds and our bodies if we don’t learn techniques to dampen down the root cause and effects on our bodies.

 Many research papers show that probiotic foods help reduce mood disorders, including stress and anxiety as well as depression.